-Key elements of the governance framework operating during the year under review (2019/20) include the following bodies:
+Key elements of the governance framework operating during the year under review (2020/21) include the following bodies:

 The Council Sets the policy and budgetary framework and is responsible for the appointment of the Mayor; members of other bodies such as the Strategic, Regulatory and Neighbourhood Committees.
-It also adopts the Code of Conduct for Councillors, agrees any changes to the Council's Constitution and terms of reference for Committees, Panels and other Member bodies.
-Strategic Committees Responsible for making decisions on those powers, duties and functions of the Council that fall within their remit, within overall Council policy.
-Scrutiny Panel Established to consider Member and Community call-ins.
-Health and Wellbeing Board The Health and Wellbeing Board brings together the Council, NHS partners, including the Kingston Clinical Commissioning Group, and patient representatives to have oversight of the Council's public health functions and ensure that health services within the borough are properly integrated between providers.
-Neighbourhood Committees There are four neighbourhood committees made up of the councillors representing the electoral wards in each neighbourhood, responsible for providing many of the services in their area.
-Each neighbourhood has access to grant funding and can make decisions on a range of services, including traffic management, planning applications, parks, libraries, housing management, youth service and any matters which fall solely within a single Neighbourhood area.
-Regulatory Committees The Development Control Committee is responsible for decisions on large planning applications and those which neighbourhood committees are unable to deal with.
-The Licensing Committee reviews policy on licensing matters and appoints sub-committees which consider individual applications for activities which require licences, such as the sale of alcohol.
+It also adopts the Code of Conduct for Councillors, agrees changes to the Council's Constitution and terms of reference for Committees, Panels and other Member bodies.
+Strategic Committees Responsible for making decisions on those powers, duties and functions of the Council that fall within their remit, within overall Council policy Neighbourhood Committees Four neighbourhood committees made up of the councillors representing the electoral wards in each neighbourhood.
+Each neighbourhood has access to grant funding and can make decisions on a range of services, including traffic management, planning applications, parks, libraries, housing management, youth service and any matters which fall solely within a single Neighbourhood.